isomerpages/mol-services/_government-services/04-sell-hdb/00a-overview(accordion) copy.md

     content: |
       You will need to <a href="https://www.hdb.gov.sg/cs/infoweb/residential/selling-a-flat/procedures/resale-application/after-submitting-a-resale-application-" target="_blank">endorse</a> the documents and pay necessary fees online before your resale application can be approved.

-      You can check your <a href="https://services2.hdb.gov.sg/webapp/BB31AWDashboardWeb/BB31PLogin.jsp" target="_blank">resale application status</a> or get notified via SMS once HDB uploads the approval letter on the resale portal.<br>
+      You can check your <a href="https://services2.hdb.gov.sg/webapp/BB31AWDashboardWeb/BB31PLogin.jsp" target="_blank">resale application status</a> or get notified via SMS once HDB uploads the approval letter on the resale portal.<
+  - title: Before Resale Completion Appointment
+    content: |
+      You will need to rectify any unauthorised renovation works and vacate the flat before the  <a href="https://services2.hdb.gov.sg/webapp/BB31AWDashboardWeb/BB31PLogin.jsp" target="_blank">Resale Appointment</a> so that the buyer can take possession of the resale flat after.

+      Apply for [Temporary Extension of Stay](https://www.hdb.gov.sg/cs/infoweb/residential/selling-a-flat/procedures/temporary-extension-of-stay){:target="_blank"} if you are unable to vacate in time.

       *Note: this step can take about 8 weeks from here to the [final step of completing the resale transaction.](/government-services/selling-a-hdb/complete/)*
-  - title: Get HDB approval on application
-    content: |
-      Check your <a href="https://services2.hdb.gov.sg/webapp/BB31AWDashboardWeb/BB31PLogin.jsp" target="_blank">resale application status</a> or get notified via SMS once HDB updates on the status via HDB resale portal.
   - title: Complete Resale Transaction
     content: |
-      You will need to rectify any unauthorised renovation works and vacate the flat before the Completion Appointment so that the buyer can take possession of the resale flat after.
-Apply for [Temporary Extension of Stay](https://www.hdb.gov.sg/cs/infoweb/residential/selling-a-flat/procedures/temporary-extension-of-stay){:target="_blank"} if you are unable to vacate in time.
+      Once HDB has scheduled your appointment, you will also receive SMS notification on your <a href="https://services2.hdb.gov.sg/webapp/BB31AWDashboardWeb/BB31PLogin.jsp" target="_blank">appointment with HDB</a>.

+      This is the only resale appointment at HDB you and the seller need to attend.

+      At this appointment, you (and the seller) will:
+        - Sign the sales agreement (if you are taking an HDB housing loan)
+        - Hand over the keys to the buyer
+        - Agree on the payment arrangement of the outstanding property tax with the buyer

 ---

 ## <a name="top"></a>I Want to Sell an HDB flat